Last Updated : December 12, 2017

 All payment transactions are processed through a gateway provider and are never stored or processed on our servers.

-Credit cards are accepted, but the credit card account information is never stored on our systems.
-We partner with PayPal, one of the largest and most trusted names in the online payment processing business, to process payments and assure compliance with the Payment Card Industry Data Security Standard (PCI DSS).
+Credit cards are accepted, but the credit card account information is never stored on Inter-State systems.
+We partner with both PayPal and Stripe, two of the largest and most trusted names in the online payment processing business, to process payments and assure compliance with the Payment Card Industry Data Security Standard (PCI DSS).

-When a customer enters a credit card or debit card on our web-store, they are actually entering it into an https (secure) window provided by the PayPal system.
-It visually looks like our Site, but the payment process is completely handled by PayPal.
+When a customer enters a credit card or debit card on our web-store, they are actually entering it into an https (secure) window provided by the payment processor’s system.
+It visually looks like our site, but the payment process is completely handled by processor.

 Please be advised that while we strive to protect your PII and privacy, we cannot guarantee or warrant the security of any information you disclose or transmit to us online and are not responsible for the theft, destruction, or inadvertent disclosure of your PII.